tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - projectId on fetch budget movimentation and fix date on insert by dev [x]
 - review edit budget by material script [x]
 - edit by array on BigqueryMethods [x]
+- accept baseName on register project by array [x]
+- create controllers to register bulk of projects and materials [x]
 - create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
 - on budgets-materials put show observation with replaced material []
 - create use cases to password recover []
-- accept base_name on register project by array []
+- send all user data on access token []

 # Test 1 file